yasyars/gigih-final-project/README.md

 │   └── views : contains file that manages the response view for the API └── doc
     ├── Postman Collection : contains a postman collection that can be run to test the API │   └── env domain : domain url that can be used to run the post man.
-There are two domain, use development env to use localhost:4567 as the domain
+There are two domain, use development env to make the localhost:4567 as the domain
     └── db_schema.png : ER diagram of database used in backend app
 ```